tyaan/tyaan/README.md

 In 2023, I picked up some freelance data analyst work (mostly creating royalties reports for musicians).
 I developed some basic Python skills through this work and moved on to working as a data annotator for a US based company, Data Annotation.
 This work involves rating and correcting AI chatbots on a range of data science and math topics including Python programming, which has really helped develop my coding skills.

 In August 2024, I studied full stack web development at Dev Academy Aotearoa.
 This course provided invaluable opportunities for group and pair coding work, with a focus on Javascript/Typescript and the React framework.
-All projects that were completed at Dev Academy has a repository name starting with DA.
+All projects that were completed at Dev Academy have a repository name starting with DA.